DropSnorz/OwlPlug/README.md

 OwlPlug can discover VST2 and VST3 Plugins.

-## Repositories

-You can set up repositories to keep your local plugin collection synced with a master source (local network, Google Drive, ...).
-This is basically a file-pulling system from a remote folder to your local plugin folder.
-It's really useful when you have to collaborate and share effects or even if you manage different plugin stages (live, studio, and test plugin sets).
-All repository's files are stored in your plugin directory in a specific folder called `.repositories`.
-Some plugins protected by DRMs can't be easily included in repositories as they often require extra authorization flow to work.

-Multiple repositories types are supported:
-* Local network repositories
-* Google drive repositories

-### Local network repositories

-Create a local or remote folder and mount it on your filesystem.
-This folder will act as a remote source that you can pull into your local plugin directory.

-### Google drive repositories

-Create a folder in your Google Drive space.
-Add a new Google Drive repository in OwlPlug using the folder fileId.
-You can retrieve fileId from the folder URL.
-You can use any Google drive folders as long as your account have authorization to read it.
-OwlPlug will pull the entire folder content in your local plugin directory.

 ## Stores

 Owlplug is shipped with a plugin store to automate plugin downloads and installations.
 A Store is a collection of plugins you can download and install locally.
 Plugins delivered by OwlPlug Central are available by default.
 You can configure OwlPlug to use any compatible third party store in *Store* Tab > *Stores* > *Add a new store source...*.